CoinFabrik/web3-grant/curated-list-of-vulnerabilities/README.md

 Using `Result` as the return type for functions that can fail is the idiomatic way to handle errors in Rust.

-We classified this issue, a deviation for best practices, which could have security implications under the ID _panic-error_ and under the category _Validations and Error Handling_,  with an Enhancement Severity.
+We classified this issue, a deviation for best practices which could have security implications, under the [Validations and Error Handling Category](#vulnerability-categories) with the severity of an Enhancement.

 ### 5 - Unused Return enum
 `Ink!` messages can return a `Result` `enum` with a custom error type.
 This is